A look at the science behind alcohol metabolism and the health effects of drinking

 In this article, we will address these questions and more.
 Keep reading to learn more about the science behind alcohol and nutrition.

 What is alcohol?
+Is alcohol a carbohydrate?

 How does drinking alcohol affect our health?

-How does alcohol affect your weight?
+How does alcohol affect blood sugar?